SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/paper.md

 the remaining sequences used for the query (Figure ).
 OTU quality was remarkably consistent across reference fraction sizes.
-For example, splitting the human dataset 100 times yielded a coefficient of variation (i.e. the standard deviation divided by the mean) of 0.00022 for the MCC score across all fractions.
-Run time generally decreased as the reference fraction increased; for the human dataset, the median run time was 364.1 seconds with 10% of sequences in the reference and 291.3 seconds with 90% of sequences in the reference.
+For example, splitting the human dataset 100 times yielded a coefficient of variation (i.e. the standard deviation divided by the mean) of 0.0018 for the MCC score across all fractions.
+Run time generally decreased as the reference fraction increased; for the human dataset, the median run time was 364.0 seconds with 10% of sequences in the reference and 290.8 seconds with 90% of sequences in the reference.
+The RAM usage was virtually the same across reference fraction sizes, with a coefficient of variation of 0.00089 for the human dataset (data not shown).
 In closed reference mode, the fraction of sequences that mapped increased as the reference size increased; for the human dataset, the median fraction mapped was 0.85 with 10% of sequences in the reference and 0.95 with 90% of sequences in the reference.
 These trends held for the other datasets as well.
-Thus, the reference fraction did not affect OTU quality in terms of MCC score, but did affect the run time and the fraction of sequences that mapped during the closed reference clustering.
+Thus, the reference fraction did not affect OTU quality in terms of MCC score nor the memory usage, but did affect the run time and the fraction of sequences that mapped during the closed reference clustering.

 After testing the split strategy using a simple random sample to select the reference sequences, we then investigated other methods of splitting